isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 ## Options for a content snippet generator

 Right-click on a content snippet generator to open the Options.
 Using the options, you can perform the following operations:
-* **Insert**: Use this option to insert the selected content snippet generator into the topic opened for editing in the Web Editor.
+* **Insert**: Use this option to insert the selected content snippet into the topic opened for editing in the Web Editor.
 As the data is inserted as a snippet, you can also edit the data within your topic in the Web Editor.

     >[!NOTE]
     >